ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3. Health Check [**[↑]**](#table-of-content)
 ### 3.1 Peripherals Check [**[↑]**](#table-of-content)
-The system also has the provision to show if the client machine has internet connectivity or not.
+The system has the provision to show if the client machine has internet connectivity or not.

 [**Link to design**](/mosip/mosip/tree/master/docs/design/registration/registration-device-integration.md)